UMN-VR/GoldyChat/README.md

 ## Acknowledgments

 We'd like to thank OpenAI for their amazing GPT-3 model, and the Discord.py team for their excellent library.

+### ⚠ Parts of this repo were made by GoldyChat through ChatGPT4 ⚠
+use with caution